 Not to mention softshell jackets are insanely comfortable.
 The fabrics on softshells are soft to the touch and stretchy, providing great mobility that’s a boon for active travellers plowing down hiking trails or bouncing around cities.

 In a rush?
-Here are the best women’s softshell jackets compared…
+Here are the best women’s softshell jackets of 2019 compared…

 Weight: 20.5 oz / 580 g

 A long-standing favourite for travelling and for everyday wear, The North Face Apex Bionic 2 delivers a classic softshell jacket design with everything you need to stay comfy when the temperature start to dip.

 At the core of the jacket is TNF’s own WindWall® technology, featuring a fabric spun with polyester and elastane for a stretchy fit that wards off the windchill.
 It’s also treated with a durable water repellant finish that will see you through a light rain or snow without a hitch.

 The Apex Bionic 2’s soft fleece backer also adds an additional layer of warmth while cozying up nicely to the skin.
 Despite the added warmth, this jacket is quite breathable, allowing you to take the adrenaline up a notch without getting too clammy.

 This updated versions Apex Bionic 2 ditches the velcro cuffs of its predecessor in favour of an internal stretch cuff that still manages to keep the cold from rushing up the arm.
 They’ve also added a cinch cord in the hem of the jacket to further seal in the warmth.

 While the The North Face Apex Bionic 2 will suit most women just fine, the sizing can be a little snug on curvier frames.
 Consider ordering up a size, especially if you’re planning to layer it with a warm sweater.

 - Comfortable & warm for a softshell jacket